Danncode10/Coding-Habit/README.md

 Throughout this journey, I will share:

-- **Videos:** Recordings of my hands-on work in coding, basic electronics, and robotics.
+- **Video Links:** Recordings of my hands-on work in coding, basic electronics, and robotics.
 - **Notes:** Detailed notes and explanations of concepts I encounter daily.
 - **Program Codes:** All the programs and projects I develop during the challenge in Python, Java, C++, and more.